TRADITIONAL HOUSE PLANS

 Traditional house plans are all about comfortable living.
 They are perfect for families looking for a house with old-fashioned charm, updated for today's modern lifestyle.
 Our traditional plans come in all sizes with features including fireplaces, porches and sunrooms.
 The timeless Traditional style has been around for decades with popular features that change from time to time for an updated look.

 COMMON TRADITIONAL PLAN QUESTIONS

 A Traditional house plan is a style that's been around for many years and we get this question a lot.
-Simply put, a Traditional house plan is a design that has one or more styles or a style that is a paired down version of an historical style.
-Many of our plans fall into this category because they don't have any identifying style such as a Craftsman home with tapered columns, shingle siding and beamed gables.
+Simply put, a Traditional house plan is a design that has one or more styles or a style that is a paired-down version of a historical style.
+Many of our plans fall into this category because they don't have any identifying style such as a Craftsman home with tapered columns, shingle siding, and beamed gables.
 A traditional plan may have a hip roof, a gable roof and most often it will have a combination of both.

 Typically, you will notice that the Traditional style has balanced window placements, a covered entry of some kind, and little to no details such as beams.
 Columns on a traditional style home plan will often have rounded or square columns instead of a tapered look.
 While front porches can be found on some, most Traditional homes have a modest entry.